-Also, if you are coming from out of state, be sure to have a look at our state-state moving guide for more info and tips.
+Also, if you are moving to Denver from out of state, be sure to have a look at our state-state moving guide for more info and tips.

 - Voter registration: This is one of the most critical and most often overlooked aspects of moving to a new city, so be sure to register to vote in Denver.

-- Out-of-state vehicle registration: If you’ve brought a vehicle with you from a different state, you should probably get some Colorado license plates too.
+- Out-of-state vehicle registration: If you’ve brought a vehicle with you from a different state, you will need to get Colorado license plates.

 - Trash and recycling: You’ll also want to make sure you set up trash and recycling services as soon as possible.

-- Meet new people: Making new connections is the single hardest part of moving.
-Fortunately, the internet can be helpful here with sites like Meetup for connecting with people who share your interests and r/Denver to show you what’s going on around town.
+- Meet new people: Making new connections can be a challenge of moving to a new city.
+Fortunately, the internet has many helpful websites, like Meetup.com, for connecting people with shared interests.
+There’s also r/Denver to show you what’s going on around town.

-- Get used to the high elevation: Denver is 5,280 feet above sea level, so give your body some time to adjust.
+- Get used to the high elevation: Denver is 5,280 feet above sea level, so with the high altitude, give your body some time to adjust.

-Denver is a big city with plenty to see and do.
-If you want to get a general feel for what the city has to offer, a surprisingly solid starting point is the Denver tourism website.
+If you’re moving to Denver, you’ll discover that it’sa big city with plenty to see, do, and places to explore.
+If you want to get a general feel for what the city has to offer, a great starting point is the Denver tourism website.

-- Watch the Broncos play at Empower Field at Mile High
+- Watch the Denver Broncos play at Empower Field at Mile High.

-Needless to say, Denver has a ton of examples of Colorado’s natural beauty that’ll be sure to please nature lovers.
-The Denver Parks and Recreation department has a great guide for all of the city’s outdoor activities.
+Denver has a ton of examples of Colorado’s natural beauty that’ll be sure to please nature lovers.
+The Denver Parks and Recreation department has a fantastic guide for all of the city’s outdoor activities.
 Full of plenty of green spaces with its city parks, Denver is a haven for many of its residents.